jigneshphalsawal-cloud/Personal-Site/README.md

 # Jignesh Phalsawal - Portfolio

 This is my personal portfolio.
 I built this to showcase the web projects, hardware builds, and audio tools I've been working on.
+I used AI to debug errors and understand for this project to understand some concepts while building Audio visualizer and Live Github api data engine

 ## About
 I'm a developer and maker who enjoys exploring how software and hardware can work together.
 I built this site to keep track of my projects and experiments.